eagle840/katacoda-labs/mongo30twomins/step1.md

 You can enter the Mongo shell with 'mongo -uroot -pexample' the help command is 'help' and to exit 'exit'

+If you'd like to discover more about mongo shell try: https://docs.mongodb.com/manual/tutorial/access-mongo-shell-help/

 and then exit the container when finished
 `exit`{{execute}}